Go Croatia Sail Booking Terms and Conditions

 When the passenger submits the review form they accept that the feedback and all rights therein, become the sole property of Go Adventures Ltd and Go Adventures Ltd shall have the right to make it available to the public on this website and for any purpose and in any media (including for advertising or other commercial use).

-36. As referred to in the opening paragraphs of these Conditions, a binding contract comes into effect between the Agent and the passengers on the confirmation invoice once the aforementioned invoice has been dispatched to the lead passenger.
+36. As referred to in the opening paragraphs of these Conditions, a binding contract comes into effect between the Operator and the passengers on the confirmation invoice once the aforementioned invoice has been dispatched to the lead passenger.
 All such contracts are governed by English Law should any dispute between us not be otherwise amicably settled.